 Bon Jovi: New Jersey (1988) Review

-Bon Jovi were sitting on top of the world by 1988.
+Bon Jovi were sitting on top of the world in 1988.

 Mission Impossible?

-We’re not saying New Jersey is a bad album.
+We’re not saying New Jersey is a failure.

 The Singles Steal The Show

-If there’s one band who know how to write a killer hit single, it’s Bon Jovi.
+If there’s one band who understood hit singles at this point, it’s Bon Jovi.

 Uneven And Unbalanced

-New Jersey’s real problems start once we get outside of those hits.
+New Jersey’s real problems start once you get outside the singles.

 Wait… Cowboys?